 From 1992 until 1995, Issa also played Bougarabou with traditional group Deco-Africa, learning how to play the many rhythms from Sénégal such as Wolof, Diola, Sérère, Manding, Poular and Peul under the tutelage of the group’s leader, respected Griot musician Bouly Sonko.

-Issa worked with L’Orchestre Nationale from 1993 until the middle of 1998 when he moved to London, England to teach music at Sound Arts in Ladbroke Grove for a year.
-He liked the UK so much he decided to stay, gigging, touring, recording and teaching while re-establishing himself musically in his new country.
+Issa worked with L’Orchestre Nationale from 1993 until the middle of 1998 when he moved to London, England to teach music at Sound Arts in Ladbroke Grove, London for a year.
+He liked the UK so much that he decided to stay: gigging, touring, recording and teaching while re-establishing himself musically in his new country.

 © 2017 Mike Collins